IshanMehta115/Applied-Cryptography/Assignment-2/Traid-MAC/README.md

 ## Security Note

 The TRIAD cipher is designed to be lightweight, but proper implementation and use are crucial for security.
-Ensure that you follow best practices for secure messaging.<br>
+Ensure that you follow best practices for secure messaging.
-**Although the algorithm is correct.
-It is advised to not use it in real-life.**